Every nurse’s career path is different.

 If you are considering a career change, I encourage you to take that leap of faith like I did.
 Do your research and find a field and company that best supports you.
 It may be one of the best decisions you’ll ever make.

 This article was written by Tina Robertson, RN, BSN.
-Tina is now a regional administrator for Enhabit Home Health & Hospice.
+Tina is now a director of operations for Enhabit Home Health & Hospice.

 At Enhabit our patients are our number one priority.
 From providing the latest medical practices to building deep personal connections, we’re focused on upholding every patient’s dignity, humanity and sense of control on their health care journey.